postlight/liftoff/README.md

 ![alt text](./readme-assets/base-id.gif "Finding BASE_ID")

-**TABLE_NAME**: This is just the name of the table in your Airtable base that you want to turn into a website.
+**TABLE_ID**: This is just the name of the table in your Airtable base that you want to turn into a website.
 If the name contains multiple words, be sure to surround it in quotation marks (" ") in the `.env` file, so the entry looks like
-`TABLE_NAME="your table name"`
+`TABLE_ID="your table name"`

 **VIEW**: This is just the name of the view in your table that you want to turn into a website.
 If the name contains multiple words, be sure to surround it in quotation marks (" ") in the `.env` file, so the entry looks like `VIEW="your view name"`.
 This one's optional!
 The default view will be used if you don't specify a different one here.